epage/cargo-script-mvs/0000-cargo-script.md

 Considerations:
 - The name should tie it back to `cargo` to convey that relationship
-- The command run in a `#!` line should not require arguments (e.g. not `#!/usr/bin/env cargo <something>`) because it will fail.  `env` treats the rest of the line as the bin name, spaces included.
+- The command that is run in a `#!` line should not require arguments (e.g. not `#!/usr/bin/env cargo <something>`) because it will fail.  `env` treats the rest of the line as the bin name, spaces included.
 You need to use `env -S` but that wasn't supported on macOS at least, last I tested.